 we’ve been here for over a decade.

 Looking for details before you dine?
 You’re in the right place.
 This FAQ covers everything from where to park in Ballard to how late we seat, whether we welcome kids (yes), and what to expect on the menu.
-Stoneburner is all about relaxed, seasonal dining—Woodstone hearth cooked dishes, fresh pasta, and a space that works for date nights, group dinners, or an impromptu drink at the bar.
+Stoneburner is all about relaxed, leaning into hearth cooked dishes, house-made pasta, and a space that works for date nights, group dinners, or an impromptu drink at the bar.
 We’re located on the ground-floor of Hotel Ballard, facing Ballard Avenue, with both indoor and covered (and heated) outdoor seating.
-Skim the FAQ for quick answers, or just show up—we’re here for a relaxing experience, from start to finish.
+Skim the FAQ for quick answers, or just show up — we’re here for a relaxing experience, from start to finish.

 STONEBURNER FAQS